yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 After performing isotopic filtering, two tables are outputted, one containing the isotopic masses and one containing the monoisotopic masses and all masses that did not have a matching isotopic mass.
 In complex mixtures, a mass can be classified as both monoisotopic and isotopic; in those cases, it is included in both output tables and classified after the MF assignment.

-We will change only the S/N ratio parameter and Estimated noise (based on the KMDNoise function), otherwise, we can follow with the default settings.
+We will change only the S/N ratio parameter and estimated noise (based on the KMDNoise function), otherwise, we can follow with the default settings.

 > <hands-on-title> Isotope filtering using IsoFiltR </hands-on-title>
 >